Mad Clown: 2013–2018: Starship Entertainment, collaborations, and television judge

 He has worked on several collaborations, including Stupid in Love with South Korean singer Soyou from the South Korean group Sistar, released on September 10, 2013.

 On March 28, 2014, Starship Entertainment announced on their Twitter account that Sistar's Hyolyn would feature in Mad Clown's comeback track, "Without You".
 The music video for "Without You" was released on April 3, 2014.

 On December 12, 2014, Mad Clown featured on "Anxious" by Melody Day.
 In December, he also began working as a mentor on No.Mercy, a survival show of trainees from Starship Entertainment which led to the formation of Monsta X. In 2015, he featured on Jooheon of Monsta X's first mixtape, SUPEXX.

 Mad Clown released his third extended play Piece of Mine in January 2015.

 In 2016, he was a judge and producer for the fifth season of Show Me the Money.

 In 2018, Mad Clown did not renew his contract with Starship.
 That year, he also participated in the seventh season of "Show Me The Money" under the alias of "MOMMY SON", donning a pink ski mask to cover his appearance.
 After being eliminated from the show, he released the song, "Shonen Jump (ft.
 Bae Gisung)" in mock retaliation against those who eliminated him.
 He also performed the song during the filming of the final episode of the show.

 2019–present: New label, more collaborations, further releases

 In January 2019, Mad Clown collaborated with Stella Jang, releasing the single "No Question".

 In September 2020, Mad Clown announced his first EP following his departure from Starship.
-The album, titled 0, will be released on October 6 through Sameside Company and has four ballads.
+The album, titled 0, was released on October 6 through Sameside Company and has four ballads.